(1) The Secretary of State may make provision by regulations disqualifying a person subject to foreign restrictions from—

 (a) is disqualified automatically by virtue of the regulations, or

-(b) may be disqualified by order of the court on the application of the Secretary of State.
+(b) may be disqualified by order of the court on the application

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.